Is there a general presentation of eForms available?

 This Excel file is provided "as is" and may serve as a guide.
 It will not be further updated but any feedback is welcome via firstname.lastname@example.org

 OP is sharing the XSLT files with the actual implementation of these mappings, which will be progressively enriched: https://github.com/OP-TED/ted-xml-data-converter.

 OP is also intending to develop an application to convert from TED XML to eForms XML using these XSLT files and which will be provided as a public API service.

 The conversion of TED XML will always result in an invalid eForms XML because, for example, not all fields exist, or text fields cannot be turned into codelist values.
 But it should allow users and systems to carry over as much as possible of existing notices into the new format, for example, when continuing a procedure that overlaps the switch between the two schemas.

 Will there be a TED qualification environment available for eForms?
 When will there be a way to test the submission of eForms notices?

-Any announcements will be made via SIMAP at
+Any announcements on the availability of the CVS will be made via SIMAP at

 Will the URL to which we send the messages remain the same?

 The URL used for eForms notices will be different to the one used for the current notices in eSentool.

 The new URL will be communicated when it becomes available.